goku1610/EDU_ContentPersonalizer/README.md

 ## Important Notes
 - **The `dirr` directory must contain only a single file at a time.** Having multiple files in this directory may cause unexpected behavior.
-- Make sure your source content file is properly formatted as .txt or .pdf.\
+- Make sure your source content file is properly formatted as .txt only

 ### Setup
 1. Create a virtual environment: